-Escrow companies want to acquire the following pieces of paperwork:
+Escrow holders want to obtain the following legal documents:

 - Terms of sale and any seller-assisted financing